 Level 1 Level 2 Level 3 Level 4 Level 5 Candidate does not use informal assessment to monitor student understanding of lesson content.
 OR Candidate does not adjust their instruction based on informal assessment results.
 OR There are inaccuracies in presented content.
+OR Candidate's teaching is in English only with no target language emphasis.
 Candidate's attempts to use informal assessment lead to an incomplete understanding of students' content knowledge.
 OR Candidates' in-the-moment adjustments focus on the students' lower-order thinking skills (memorize, duplicate, repeat, define), resulting in a limited view of the students' deep learning of content.
 OR Candidate makes inadequate and/or inappropriate adjustments to their instruction.
-Candidate uses informal assessment to monitor and support students' age and/or developmentally appropriate higher-order thinking (analysis, synthesis, evaluation, interpretation, transfer) to meet the learning goal(s).
+OR Candidate's teaching is minimally in the target language.
+Candidate uses informal assessment to monitor and support students' age and/or developmentally appropriate higher-order thinking (analysis, synthesis, evaluation, interpretation, transfer) to meet the learning goal(s) in the target language or in the target language with English as appropriate to provide support.
 Based on the monitoring of informal assessment results, the candidate responds in the moment by adjusting their instruction to meet the learning needs of students.
 All of Level 3, plus: Candidate provides adaptations (accommodations and/or modifications) during informal assessments for specific students to meet their unique learning needs and makes targeted adjustments to their instruction.
-Candidate provides the students multiple ways to demonstrate their learning (e.g., verbal, written, drawing, diagramming, performing) through a range of informal assessments.
-All of Levels 3 & 4, plus: Candidate purposefully uses informal assessments to advance or deepen learning.
+Candidate provides the students multiple ways to demonstrate their learning (e.g., verbal, written, drawing, diagramming, performing) in the target language or in the target language with English as appropriate to provide support through a range of informal assessments.
+All of Levels 3 & 4, plus: Candidate purposefully uses informal assessments to advance or deepen learning in the target language or in the target language with English as appropriate to provide support.
 Candidate administers assessments in a transparent way (e.g., candidate reviews learning goal[s] with students so that they are aware of exactly what they are expected to know and be able to demonstrate).
 Candidate and students engage in positive dialogue around assessment results that celebrates student progress and supports growth (e.g., candidate notes progress of learning first, then reviews what students have not yet demonstrated).

-CalTPA Performance Assessment Guide Multiple Subject Instructional Cycle 2 Assessment-Driven Instruction
+CalTPA Performance Assessment Guide World Languages

+Instructional Cycle 2 Assessment-Driven Instruction